 How to Prepare for Morning Sickness

 So how do you deal with morning sickness, and what can you expect?
 First off, morning sickness can be only nausea for some people.
-So if you are one of the lucky ones, it thankfully does not have to mean you’re vomiting!
+So if you are one of the lucky ones, it does not have to mean you’re vomiting!

-There is no surefire way to predict whether morning sickness will happen to you and to what extent.
+There is no surefire way to predict whether morning sickness will happen to you and what extent.
 So expect anything, and remember that it won’t last forever!

 Ways to Treat Morning Sickness

 I wish there were a magic solution to morning sickness.
 But so far, I don’t know anyone that’s found one!
-There are, however, a ton of helpful remedies that may help to calm the nausea.
+There are, however, a ton of helpful remedies that may help to calm nausea.
 Since nothing is a one-size-fits-all solution, try a few different methods and see what works for you.
 Here are a few tips I found that helped me manage morning sickness: